British Girl Bakes Logo

 #7 Crumb coat (do it!)

-You might have heard of crumb coats, and I’ll show you what that is now.
-Don’t skip the crumb coat!
-It’s a very thin layer of frosting that completely covers the cake from the very bottom to the very top, and it traps any crumbs that come off the cake.
+You might have heard of crumb coats and I’ll show you what that is now.
+Don’t skip the crumb coat on your first cake - or any cake!
+It’s a very thin layer of frosting that completely covers the cake from the very bottom to the very top.
+As you can guess from the name, it traps any crumbs that come off while you're frosting.

 apply a crumb coat 10 Tips for your First Cake

-There won’t be many crumbs if you chilled your cake after assembling it, because cold cakes are firmer and less crumbly than room temperature cakes.
+There won’t be as many crumbs if you chilled your cake after assembling it because cold cakes are firmer and less crumbly than room temperature cakes.

 spread frosting onto cake for crumb coat 10 Tips for your First Cake